1chz/realworld-java21-springboot3/README.md

 This application provides the following key features:

-1. User registration/login/logout
-2. Article creation/viewing/editing/deletion
+1. Authenticate users via JWT (login/signup pages + logout button on settings page)
+2. CRU- users (sign up & settings page - no deleting required)
-3. Article list viewing (with pagination, filtering, and sorting)
+3. CRUD Articles (offset based pagination, filtering by facets, sorting)
-4. Comment creation/viewing/editing/deletion on articles
+4. CR-D Comments on articles (no updating required)
-5. User profile viewing/editing
+5. GET and display paginated lists of articles
+6. Favorite articles
+7. Follow other users

 ### Project structures
 The project is implemented based on java 17 and Spring Boot 3, utilizing various Spring technologies such as Spring MVC, Spring Data JPA, and Spring Security.
 It uses H2 DB (in-memory, MySQL mode) as the database. and JUnit5 for writing test codes.